 On top of paying your monthly bills and loan installments on time, you need to be careful when you sign up for services such as cable, telephone, internet, gym subscriptions, and other monthly subscriptions.
 Check the cancellation fees and deadlines when you sign up for such services.
 Otherwise, these fees can be high.

 Be sure to ask questions about your contract if there is anything that you do not clearly understand.

 Tip 3: Keep track of your utility changes

 When you move, don’t forget to cancel or transfer your services and utilities.
-Because, sometimes final bills end up in collections out of sheer neglect, and from collections they land on your credit report for the next six years.
-Always keep track when you make such changes, by recording the date, the names of the agents you speak to and your case number.
-Or, if you are given a receipt, be sure to hang on to it to prove that you cancelled the service.
+Because, sometimes final bills end up in collections out of sheer neglect, and from collections, they land on your credit report for the next six years.
+Always keep track when you make such changes, by recording the date, the names of the agents you speak to, and your case number.
+Or, if you are given a receipt, be sure to hang on to it to prove that you canceled the service.